Bathstore

+Bathstore was brought into The Range stores from 26 September 2025, starting at the Milton Keynes branch.

 History

-Bathstore was originally started in the beginning of the 1990s by Patrick Riley and Nico de Beer, with the idea to bring quality design led bathrooms into a wider retail arena.
-The company published one catalogue that contained all its products for the complete bathroom, with real retail prices.
+Bathstore was established in 1990 by Patrick Riley and Nico de Beer, with the idea to bring quality design-led bathrooms to more customers.
+The company published one catalogue that contained all its products for the complete bathroom, with retail prices.
+The ethos was to focus on the homeowner, rather than the trade buyer.